jidongxiao/CSCI1200-DataStructures/labs/list_iterators_new/README.md

 values.
 Test and debug your own code before helping your teammates.
 Discuss the similarities and differences between the solutions to each version of the reverse function.

 **To complete this checkpoint**, as a team, present your debugged solutions to a TA or mentor.
+TA/mentor will specify one original GIF image file, and you rena me that file to *input.gif*.
+After that you run your program, and it should produce the reversed GIF, show the reversed GIF to the TA/mentor.

 <!-- ## Checkpoint 3: Reversing a Homemade Linked List
 *estimate: TBD*